 It may be that, absent government intervention (discussed further in Section 4), a large-scale CDL scheme is unlikely to be rolled out in the UK any time soon.
-Nevertheless, the US experience with CDL may provide some useful ideas for UK institutions, for instance regarding the matters that might support CDL being a fair dealing, and the sort of limits that might be placed on the accessibility and re-use of digital copies to buttress those arguments.
+Nevertheless, the US experience with CDL may provide some useful ideas for UK institutions, for instance regarding the matters that might support CDL being a fair dealing,51 and the sort of limits that might be placed on the accessibility and re-use of digital copies to buttress those arguments.
 We also observe that the legality of CDL in the UK may be bolstered by section 36A of the CDPA which states, without qualification, that 'copyright in a work is not infringed by the lending of copies of the work by an educational establishment'.
-This could be a very important supplement to fair dealing.
-For section 36A to be relevant to CDL, 'lending' must not be limited to physical copies.
-This proposition is supported by the definition of 'lent out' in the Public Lending Right

-Eg the collection of the Bodleian Library at the University of Oxford.
+48 Eg the collection of the Bodleian Library at the University of Oxford.

-Copyright Act of 1976 (US), section 107.
+49 Copyright Act of 1976 (US), section 107.